Pometry/Raphtory/README.md

 If you want to see how Raphtory runs without reading a mountain of documentation you can quickly get set up with an example Raphtory project via these steps:

 1. Clone the [example](https://github.com/Raphtory/Examples) repo and pick one of the examples inside that takes your fancy.
-2. Download the [latest stable release](https://github.com/Raphtory/Raphtory/releases) of the `raphtory.jar` and move it into the lib directory of your chosen example project.
+2. Download the [latest stable release](https://github.com/Raphtory/Raphtory/releases) of the Raphtory JAR, renaming it to`raphtory.jar`.
+Create a `lib` directory at the root of your chosen example project and move the `jar` to `lib`.
    * **Here be dragons:** You can also pick the nightly build, but there may be some quirks yet to be ironed out.
 If you find any please report the issue on [Jira](https://raphtory.atlassian.net/jira/software/projects/RAPH/issues/) or on [Slack](https://join.slack.com/t/raphtory/shared_invite/zt-xbebws9j-VgPIFRleJFJBwmpf81tvxA).
 3. Install SBT by following their [guide](https://www.scala-sbt.org/1.x/docs/Setup.html).
 The example project uses SBT to compile the source code.
 4. Initiate SBT by changing into the example project directory in the terminal and running the command `sbt`.
 You will know when the SBT interactive shell has started once it shows `>`.
 5. Execute `compile` to build the project.
 6. Execute `run` to start the project.
 You will then see Raphtory build the graph and execute an algorithm relevant to your chosen dataset.
 7. The rest is then up to you - feel free to explore the data, submit different algorithms and ask any questsions you have on the Raphtory [Slack](https://join.slack.com/t/raphtory/shared_invite/zt-xbebws9j-VgPIFRleJFJBwmpf81tvxA)!
+8. Run analysis over your algorithms running different queries - [`Point Query`, `Range Query` and `Live Query`](https://raphtory.github.io/documentation/analysis-qs)

 **Note:** Raphtory is built with Scala.
 We recommend using IntelliJ IDE for your code.
 They have a community version which is free.
 Follow their [guide](https://www.jetbrains.com/idea/download/#section=windows) for installation.